Erik von Detten

-Erik Thomas von Detten (born October 3, 1982) is an American singer and former actor.
+Erik Thomas von Detten (born October 3, 1982) is an American actor and singer.
 He is known for his roles in Escape to Witch Mountain, Toy Story, Brink!, Meego, The Princess Diaries, Complete Savages, and So Weird.
-He voiced Erwin Lawson through the full run of Recess (1997-2001) and the series' four successive direct-to-video films.
+He voiced Erwin Lawson through the full run of Recess (1997–2001) and the series' four successive direct-to-video films.

 Early life

 Erik Thomas von Detten was born in San Diego, California, the son of Susan von Detten (née Farber), a photographer, and Volker von Detten.
 He has three sisters, Dolly, Britta and Andrea, and a brother, Timothy.
 He has German, English, and Russian Jewish ancestry.
-His family moved to a two-story house in El Segundo, California when he was a young child.
-In El Segundo, von Detten attended the local public elementary school, and was a member of the Cub Scouts.

 Career

 One of von Detten's earliest roles was Nicholas Alamain on the daytime soap opera Days of Our Lives from 1992 until 1993, appearing in 55 episodes.
 Nicholas was revealed to be the secret son of Lawrence Alamain (Michael Sabatino) and Carly Manning (Crystal Chappell), two of the show's major characters.
 As a result, von Detten was heavily involved in some of the show's main storylines, despite only being 10 years old.